zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 3. Certificate signing

-Every digital certificate must be signed by a public/private Certificate Authority(CA), or they can be [self-signed](/configure-certificates#self-signed-certificates "A self-signed certificate is one that is not signed by a CA at all – neither private nor public.
+Every digital certificate must be signed by a public/private Certificate Authority (CA), or they can be [self-signed](/configure-certificates#self-signed-certificates "A self-signed certificate is one that is not signed by a CA at all – neither private nor public.
 In this case, the certificate is signed with its own private key, instead of requesting verification from a public or a private CA. This arrangement, however, means there is no chain of trust to guarantee that the host with this certificate is the one you wanted to communicate with.
 Note that these certificates are not secure against other hosts masquerading as the one you want to access.
 As such, it is highly recommended that certificates be verified against the truststore for production environments.").
-Recursively, the CA's signing certificates also must be signed, effectively building a trust chain, rooted by a trusted Root Certificate Authority (who's certificate is self-signed).
+Recursively, the CA's signing certificates also must be signed, effectively building a trust chain, rooted by a trusted Root Certificate Authority (whose certificate is self-signed).
 The Root CA can be a public or a private one.

-When the certificates are signed by a public CA, their genuineness can be easily verified due to the transitive trust policy based on the signing certificates chain and the public availability of that certificates.
+When the certificates are signed by a public CA, their authenticity can be easily verified due to the transitive trust policy based on the signing certificates chain and the public availability of that certificates.
 When the CA is a private to the organization, the clients must explicitly request the CA certificate of the private Root CA and then import it to their trust stores in order to apply the transitive trust policy.

 Choose the type of certificate-signing: